saordoe/unreal-final/README.md

 #### Sounds (10 points)
 - BGM track
 #### NPCs with subtypes (30 points)
-- Korok NPC with only Yahaha! that gives you a korok seed
 - Korok NPC with regular dialogue
 - Korok NPC that has branching dialogue with options for NPC Fight
 #### Inventory with UI (20 points)